 I had the opportunity to summer, article and spend my first few years of practice at a leading Toronto law firm, where I was exposed to a broad range of practice areas before becoming focused in the area of employment law.
 Being able to gain this hands-on experience in different practice areas has been enormously helpful in understanding and anticipating the needs and concerns of my clients beyond the scope of employment related issues.

 Since leaving law school behind, I have been able to continue to explore my love of writing in my practice, both in my work for clients and in the publications and presentations I have produced.
-This is particularly true since starting to work with Stuart Rudner in August of 2015, where I have had the opportunity to contribute regular blog posts to his firm’s blog and to be published in notable publications, including Canadian HR reporter.
-I have also been invited to speak at a number of conferences and panels, including events hosted by the HRPA, Hacking HR, Infonex, Ultimate Software, the Canadian Marketing Association, the Women’s Law Association of Ontario and the HRPA.
+This is particularly true since starting to work with Stuart Rudner in August of 2015, where I have had the opportunity to contribute regular blog posts to his firm’s blog and to be published in notable publications, including Canadian HR reporter and First Reference Talks.
+I have also been invited to speak at a number of conferences and panels, including events hosted by the HRPA, Hacking HR, Infonex, Ultimate Software, the Canadian Marketing Association and the Women’s Law Association of Ontario.

 In addition to writing, I have a passion for digital art and comics.
 I have been drawing for many years and I enjoy continuing to learn and develop my skills through various courses, youtube tutorials, and lots of practice.
 I am also a regular attendee at comic and anime conventions, and have been known to dress up in costume while in attendance.
 Lastly, I am an avid practitioner of yoga and a dedicated dog mom to my two shih tzu mixes, Rocket and Theta.

 In the summers I can often be found at my family cottage in Muskoka.
 My winters are usually spent wrapped up in a blanket on the couch with a good book.